datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-Ordering works with string fields as well.
+Ordering works with string or text fields as well.
 So here, we see product sorted from A-Z on the left, and, because we specify DESC in the right hand query, we see the product column ordered from Z-A.
 As before, we can order multiple string columns, in any combination of ascending and descending order.